-TAHLEQUAH, OKLA. – The Cherokee Nation is now accepting 2018-19 Tribal Youth Council applications.
+TAHLEQUAH, Okla. - The Cherokee Nation is now accepting 2019-20 Tribal Youth Council applications.
+October 2019 marks the 30th anniversary of the Tribal Youth Council.

-The 17-member youth council advises the Cherokee Nation Tribal Council on issues that impact youth, and participants also serve as ambassadors for the tribe.
-Those who are selected will attend Tribal Council meetings and assist with a variety of community service projects throughout the year.
+The 17-member youth council advises the Council of the Cherokee Nation on issues that impact youth, and participants also serve as ambassadors for the tribe.
+Those who are selected will attend Tribal Council meetings and also assist with a variety of community service projects throughout the year.

-The 2018-19 Tribal Youth Council will be active in a number of projects, including the continuance of the Gen-I Cherokee Language Challenge 2020 and assisting with the Cherokee Nation Angel Tree, Valentines for Vets and Children’s Mental Health Awareness Day.
+The 2019-20 Tribal Youth Council will be active in a number of projects, including the continuance of the Gen-I Cherokee Language Challenge 2020 and assisting with the Cherokee Nation Angel Project, Valentines for Vets and Cherokee Nation Legislative Day.

-New members will be comprised of nine students from the southern half of the Cherokee Nation’s 14-county jurisdiction, which includes Cherokee, Adair, Sequoyah and portions of Muskogee, Wagoner and McIntosh counties.
-Eight will be accepted from the northern districts, including Delaware, Mayes, Craig, Nowata, Washington, Ottawa, Rogers and Tulsa counties.
+New members will be comprised of nine students from the southern half of the Cherokee Nation’s 14-county area, which includes Cherokee, Adair, Sequoyah and portions of Muskogee, Wagoner and McIntosh counties.
+Seven will be accepted from the northern districts, including Delaware, Mayes, Craig, Nowata, Washington, Ottawa, Rogers and Tulsa counties.
+One at-large member will be chosen from outside the tribe’s 14-county area.

 Students chosen for Tribal Youth Council will serve a one-year term beginning Oct.
 1.

-Interested students must submit a profile, write an essay on what tribal sovereignty means, submit three letters of recommendation and meet other criteria.
+Interested students must submit a profile, answer three essay questions related to Cherokee youth and tribal legislation, submit three letters of recommendation and meet other criteria.
 A committee will make the selections.

-To apply for Cherokee Nation Tribal Youth Council, students must meet the following eligibility requirements:
+To apply for Cherokee Nation Tribal Youth Council, students must meet the following eligibility requirements, among others:

 • Be a Cherokee Nation citizen

-• Have a permanent address inside the Cherokee Nation’s 14-county jurisdiction
+• Have a permanent address inside the Cherokee Nation’s 14-county area (outside for at-large)

 • Have at least a 2.5 GPA on a 4.0 scale